RoadsideThoughts

 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Pensacola.
 We hope that they will be useful to you.

-Note: Initially, we were careless about keeping track of where our Pensacola data came from.
-The following list of references and mentions is incomplete.
+Note: When we started collecting data about Pensacola, we were inconsistent about keeping track of where that data came from.
+As a result, this list of references and mentions is probably incomplete.

 Business Atlas and Shippers' Guide (1895)